 Cover Level

 Basic policies cover medical expenses and limited trip disruption.
 Comprehensive policies add higher limits, electronics cover, study interruption, and broader cancellation reasons.
-For students with significant tuition investment, comprehensive cover is worth considering.
+For students with a significant tuition investment, comprehensive cover is worth considering.

 🏔️

-Activities & Sports
+Activities and Sports

-Popular Study Destinations for Kiwi Students
+Popular Study Destinations for Australian Students

 United Kingdom